Zach Davies

-Zachary Ryan Davies (born February 7, 1993) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
-He has previously played in MLB for the Milwaukee Brewers, San Diego Padres, and Chicago Cubs.
+Zachary Ryan Davies (born February 7, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, San Diego Padres, Chicago Cubs, and Arizona Diamondbacks.

 The Baltimore Orioles selected Davies in the 26th round of the 2011 MLB draft.
 Davies appeared in the All-Star Futures Game in 2015, and later that year was traded to the Brewers.
 He made his MLB debut for Milwaukee in 2015, and was traded to the Padres after the 2019 season.
 The Padres traded Davies to the Cubs after the 2020 season.

 Amateur career

 Davies grew up near Seattle before moving to Arizona when he was seven, where he attended Mesquite High School, in Gilbert, Arizona.
 He played for the school's baseball team initially as a middle infielder, becoming a pitcher in his junior year.

 Professional career

 Baltimore Orioles

 The Baltimore Orioles selected Davies in the 26th round of the 2011 MLB draft.
 Davies signed with the Orioles, forgoing his commitment to Arizona State University for a $575,000 signing bonus.

-Davies made his professional debut with the Delmarva Shorebirds of the Class A South Atlantic League in 2012, where he pitched to a 3.86 earned run average (ERA).
-He had a 3.69 ERA for the Frederick Keys of the Class A-Advanced Carolina League in 2013.
-In 2014, he pitched for the Bowie Baysox of the Class AA Eastern League.
+Davies made his professional debut with the Delmarva Shorebirds of the Single–A South Atlantic League in 2012, where he pitched to a 3.86 earned run average (ERA).
+He had a 3.69 ERA for the Frederick Keys of the High–A Carolina League in 2013.
+In 2014, he pitched for the Bowie Baysox of the Double–A Eastern League.
 For Bowie, Davies pitched to a 3.35 ERA.
 He represented the Orioles in the Arizona Fall League after the regular season.
-Davies began the 2015 season with the Norfolk Tides of the Class AAA International League, and was chosen to represent the Orioles at the 2015 All-Star Futures Game.
+Davies began the 2015 season with the Norfolk Tides of the Triple–A International League, and was chosen to represent the Orioles at the 2015 All-Star Futures Game.
 With Norfolk, Davies pitched to a 2.84 ERA in 19 games.